-This Teachers' guide will assist your delivery of our GCSE Art and Design specification.
-This guide is best read in conjunction with the specification, specimen assessment materials and schemes of work which are available on our website aga.org.uk/subjects/art-and-design/gcse/art-and-design-8201-8206
+This teaching guide will assist your delivery of our GCSE Art and Design specification.
+This guide is best read in conjunction with the specification, sample assessment materials and schemes of work which are available on our website at aga.org.uk/8201.